 Melbourne is the undisputed fashion capital of Australia and one of the important fashion centers of the world.
 You can’t possibly belong to the city if you don’t have the knowledge of the latest styles and places to go shopping in Melbourne.
 Melbourne likes to express itself through fashion and it has already made a statement by being one of the most important places to find the latest fashion and trend.
 This city is just like Paris or Milan of the southern and eastern hemispheres.
 With some wonderful arcades, buzzing shopping centres and stylish boutique, shopping in Melbourne is considered as real fun when you are visiting in Australia and also it is known as the best shopping destination in the world.
 Visitors of Melbourne will absolutely fall in love with the texture of new-age shopping compounds that are parallelly co-exited with the shopping complexes.

-10 Best Places For Shopping In Melbourne
+19 Best Places For Shopping In Melbourne

 There are numerous fashion places in Melbourne that would definitely grab your attention.
 We have come up with a Melbourne shopping guide which includes everything from shopping streets in Melbourne to shopping in Melbourne factory outlets and more:

-1. Bourke Street Mall
+1. Bourke Street Mall: Experience The Finest Architecture

 It’s not a mall but a pedestrian only section of the street which hosts different kinds of markets and shops.
 No one can complete his or her visit without shopping at the iconic Bourke Street Mall with its historical Victorian architecture and a collection of the finest, top of the shelf brands, like Zara, H&M, Myer, and David Jones.